craftista/craftista/README.md

 We, at [School of Devops](https://schoolofdevops.com) take pride to introduce you to Craftista, a Polyglot, Micro-Services based application, built with the Modern Tech stack, specially designed to be used as a learning app to buid Devops Projects with.

-## This Project is for Builders
+## Demo Repository (If you just want to launch the app in 5 mins and play with it)
-This project is for builders who want to learn Devops by building projects from scratch.
+This project repo  is for builders who want to learn Devops by building projects from scratch.
 If you are looking for just launching this app in less than 5 minutes and playing around with it, head over to [Craftista Demo](https://github.com/craftista/craftista-demo) instead.

 ## What is Craftista: Celebrating the Art of Origami